Braifz/calculadora-interes-compuesto/README.md

-## Calculadora de interes compuesto using React and styled components
+## compound interest calculator using React and styled components